 Provenance is becoming particularly important as a new generation of consumers make more ethical decisions on what they choose to eat, both retailers and suppliers will be compelled to comply with these consumer demands for market share.
 Traceability is an important factor in building trust in the safety and quality of the animal protein market both at home and overseas.

 The UK meat industry is among some of the countries with the highest standards of hygiene and welfare in the world and is responsible for supplying safe, wholesome and quality meat and meat products to people across the UK and further afield.
-The Food Standards Agency, BMPA and other meat industry participants have produced a number of detailed best-practice guidelines to help food operators understand their responsibilities, Including food hygiene regulations and the compulsory beef labelling scheme for England and Wales.
+The Food Standards Agency, BMPA and other meat industry participants have produced several detailed best-practice guidelines to help food operators understand their responsibilities, Including food hygiene regulations and the compulsory beef labelling scheme for England and Wales.

 How important is traceability?